kuujo/vertigo/README.md

 Vertigo doesn't route messages through any central router.
 Rather, messages are sent between components directly on the Vert.x event bus.

+## Cluster
+Vertigo provides its own cluster abstraction within the Vert.x cluster.
+Vertigo clusters are simple collections of verticles that manage deployment of networks, allow modules and verticles to be deploye remotely (over the event bus) and provide cluster-wide shared data structures.
+Clusters can be run either in a single Vert.x instance (for testing) or across a Vert.x cluster.

 ## A Simple Network
 Vertigo provides all its API functionality through a single `Vertigo` object.